Telenav/kivakit-extensions/kivakit-math/README.md

 ### Summary <a name = "summary"></a>

-This module contains modules for statistics and trigonometry.
+This module provides simple math functions and optimizations.

 [//]: # (end-user-text)